 The Notes will be senior unsecured obligations of the Company and will be equal in right of payment with all of the Company's existing and future senior indebtedness and will be senior in right of payment to all of the Company's existing and future subordinated debt.
 The Notes will not be guaranteed by any of the Company's subsidiaries.

-J.P.
-Morgan, Barclays, BofA Securities, Truist Securities and Wells Fargo Securities are acting as joint book-running managers for the offering of the Notes.
+BofA Securities, Barclays, J.P.
+Morgan, Truist Securities and Wells Fargo Securities are acting as joint book-running managers for the offering of the Notes.

 This offering is being made pursuant to an effective shelf registration statement and prospectus and a related preliminary prospectus supplement filed by the Company with the Securities and Exchange Commission (the "SEC").
 Before you invest, you should read the prospectus and the related preliminary prospectus supplement, the registration statement and other documents that Centene has filed with the SEC for more complete information about Centene and this offering.

-This press release is neither an offer to purchase nor a solicitation of an offer to buy any securities, including the Notes.
-There shall not be any sale of the securities described herein in any state or other jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or other jurisdiction.
+This press release shall not constitute an offer to sell or the solicitation of an offer to buy any securities, nor shall there be any sale of the securities described herein in any state or other jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or other jurisdiction.

 About Centene Corporation